Anonymous civic issues under Maximinus II (AD 310-313)

 A short series of anonymous coins with pagan themes was struck under Maximinus II.
 The coins are not in RIC.
 They should be in volume VI with coins of Maximinus II, but in 1973 when volume VI was published, this series of pagan types was thought to belong under Julian II, the Apostate, whose coins would eventually be in volume VIII.
 However, by 1981 when volume VIII was published Johan van Heesch had convincingly demonstrated (in 1975) they belonged under Maximinus II, so they were omitted from RIC VIII and it was too late to put them in volume VI where they belonged.

-Next are two examples of another type from Antioch:
+Next is another type from Antioch:

 GENIO AN-TIOCNENI, Antioch seated facing, river god swimming below